rehierl/html-outliner-spec/outliner-chapter.md

-   the first heading of the first section? what if that section has no heading, but the 2nd one does? if there was a clear definition for a SCE's heading, what if there are multiple headings that have the same level/rank? wouldn't that nullify any potential use of 'heading of a section'? - drop that definition
+   the first heading of the first section? what if that section has no heading, but the 2nd one does? if there was a clear definition for a SCE's heading, what if there are multiple headings that have the same level/rank? wouldn't that nullify any potential use of 'heading of a section'?
-1. drop the definition - i.e. heading of an SCE
+1. drop that definition - i.e. heading of an SCE

 ### sectioning roots (SR, SRE)